 We have a \$20.0 million secured revolving credit facility with a lender.
 The revolving credit facility provides for the issuance of commercial letters of credit in an amount not to exceed \$7.5 million outstanding at any time and with a term not to exceed 180 days, although the amount of borrowings available at any time under our revolving credit facility is reduced by the amount of letters of credit outstanding at that time.
-As of April 30, 2005, we had \$10.2 million of borrowings and approximately \$580,000 of letters of credit outstanding under the revolving credit facility.
-The revolving credit facility bears interest at floating rates based on the lower of the prime rate (5.75% at April 30, 2005) minus a prime margin or the LIBOR rate (3.01% at April 30, 2005) plus a LIBOR margin, with the margin in each case depending on the ratio of our adjusted funded debt (as defined in the loan agreement, as amended) to EBITDAR (as defined in the loan agreement, as amended).
+As of July 30, 2005, we had no borrowings and approximately \$1.6 million of letters of credit outstanding under the revolving credit facility.
+The revolving credit facility bears interest at floating rates based on the lower of the prime rate (6.25% at July 30, 2005) minus a prime margin or the LIBOR rate (3.46% at July 30, 2005) plus a LIBOR margin, with the margin in each case depending on the ratio of our adjusted funded debt (as defined in the loan agreement, as amended) to EBITDAR (as defined in the loan agreement, as amended).
 The revolving credit facility will expire on July 1, 2006.
 The borrowing capacity can be increased to \$25.0 million if we request and if we are in compliance with certain provisions.
 Our obligations under the revolving credit facility are secured by almost all of our personal property, including, among other things, our inventory, equipment and fixtures.
 We must also provide financial information and statements to our lender and we must reduce the amount of any outstanding advances under the revolving credit facility to no more than \$5.0 million for a period of at least 30 consecutive days of each year.
-We pay an annual fee of between 0.1% and 0.2% of any unused amount under our revolving credit facility.
 Our revolving credit facility also contains financial covenants that require us to meet certain specified financial ratios, including a debt to earnings ratio, an earnings to interest expense ratio and an inventory to debt ratio.
+We were in compliance with all covenants at July 30, 2005.